 Revenue in our lending business is subject to cyclical and seasonal trends.
-Home sales (and purchase mortgages) typically rise during the spring and summer months and decline during the fall and winter months, while refinancing and home equity activity is principally driven by mortgage interest rates as well as real estate values.
+Home sales (and purchase mortgages) typically rise during the spring and summer months and decline during the fall and winter months, while refinancing and home equity activity is principally driven by mortgage interest rates as well as real estate values

 We anticipate revenue in our newer products to be cyclical as well; however, we have limited historical data to predict the nature and magnitude of this cyclicality.
 Based on industry data, we anticipate as our personal loan product matures we will experience less consumer demand during the fourth and first quarters of each year.
-Other factors affecting our business include macro factors such as credit availability in the market, the strength of the economy and employment.
+We also anticipate less consumer demand for credit cards in the fourth quarter of each year.
+Other factors affecting our business include macro factors such as credit availability in the market, interest rates, the strength of the economy and employment.